ria-2511/Smart-Lifegaurd-DS/README.md

 * Alerts are sent to the lifeguard for the people with high drowning probability.

 ## Working of the Drowning Machine Learning Model Below
-* We couldn't find an appropriate dataset online so we created our own using a random number generator and generating values for the coloumns with their respective ranges according to the medical facts.
+* I consulted the nearby Doctors and Hospitals to get full knowledge about the factors that determine when and how a person is in danger of drowning, Factors such as Heratbeat , Blood Pressure etc. Using this Info , I proceded to create my own dataset for the model.
-* Then we have split the dataset with a 20% ratio of Testing data and 80% ratio of Training data .
+* Then I have split the dataset with a 20% ratio of Testing data and 80% ratio of Training data .
-* We have applied SVM to Predict the values of the dataset and to classify whether they fall into the category of drowning or not.
+* I have applied SVM to Predict the values of the dataset and to classify whether they fall into the category of drowning or not.
-* Whatever values we enter into our Interface , that is transferred to our model using FLASK.
+* Whatever values I enter into our Interface , that is transferred to our model using FLASK.
 And then flask further tranfers the output given by the model to the interface and the final result is displayed.

 ## Algorithm Definition
-The Algo we have used here is SVM.
+The Algo I have used here is SVM.
 “Support Vector Machine” (SVM) is a supervised machine learning algorithm that can be used for both classification or regression challenges.
 However,  it is mostly used in classification problems.
-In the SVM algorithm, we plot each data item as a point in n-dimensional space (where n is a number of features you have) with the value of each feature being the value of a particular coordinate.
-Then, we perform classification by finding the hyper-plane that differentiates the two classes very well.
+In the SVM algorithm, I plot each data item as a point in n-dimensional space (where n is a number of features you have) with the value of each feature being the value of a particular coordinate.
+Then, I perform classification by finding the hyper-plane that differentiates the two classes very well.

 <img src="https://www.analyticsvidhya.com/wp-content/uploads/2015/10/SVM_21.png">